Torquay: Tourism

 Torquay Museum, the oldest in Devon, was founded in 1844, by The Torquay Natural History Society.
 The museum contains extensive geology, natural science, archaeology and ethnography collections of international importance, including the oldest fossil evidence of modern man in north-west Europe.
 The story of the English Riviera Geopark is told through exhibitions about geology, fossils and archaeology including artefacts from Kents Cavern and other local archaeology.
 The museum has galleries dedicated to diverse topics such as the life of Agatha Christie, ancient Egypt, explorers and ecology.
 Another gallery displays replica historic farmhouse interiors.

 In 1857, the Bath's Saloons complex was built on the promontory overlooking Beacon Cove.
 This included a ballroom, concert hall and sunlit conservatory and private bathing facilities with, underneath, a large public swimming bath open to the sea.
 Living Coasts, a coastal zoo owned by Paignton Zoo, was later built on the site of the complex.
 The stone arches of the public bath were incorporated into the shop at Living Coasts.
 Development of the site as a marine animal exhibit was first proposed in early 1999 in response to a call from Torbay Council for submissions from interested parties.
 The project, developed by Kay Elliott architects, included an exhibit to house marine birds, rather than fish, due to the need to avoid duplicating the exhibits at the National Marine Aquarium in Plymouth.
 The project was subsequently taken on by Paignton Zoo Environmental Park and named Living Coasts.
-It was announced in June 2020, that due to the COVID-19 pandemic, they were to close permanently.
+It was announced in June 2020 that, due to the COVID-19 pandemic, it was to close permanently.

-Other attractions are the Babbacombe Model Village, which opened in 1963; the Babbacombe Theatre which opened in 1939; the Princess Theatre.
+Other attractions are the Babbacombe Model Village, which opened in 1963, the Babbacombe Theatre which opened in 1939 and the Princess Theatre.
 A large tethered balloon offering aerial views of the town operated for several years until it was destroyed by strong winds in January 2012.

-From 1875, number of potteries operated in Torquay, making Torquay pottery for both the tourist trade and high-end retail.
+From 1875, a number of potteries operated in Torquay, making Torquay pottery for both the tourist trade and the high-end retail market.